Exlana Sheep – breeding stock for sale

 - Farmers looking to reduce inputs and management costs whilst improving sheep welfare.

-- Organic and extensive systems where sheep are difficult to handle or supervise closely.
+- Organic and extensive systems where sheep are difficult to supervise closely.

 - Outdoor lambing.